-After a dinner date last year at trendy Mexican food spot, my date and I decided to stroll a couple of blocks to a nearby cocktail bar for a libation of sorts.
+After a dinner date last year at trendy Mexican food spot in Toronto, my date and I decided to stroll a couple of blocks to a nearby cocktail bar for a libation of sorts.

-The bar we found was dimly lit inside and not too crowded and thus seemed like a good spot for a couple of drinks and some further conversation.
-This bar was the kind establishment where heavily-tattooed bartenders wear tuxedo shirts and make their own bitters.
+The bar we found was dimly lit inside and not too crowded and thus seemed like a good spot for a couple of drinks and some additional conversation.
+You’ve possibly seen this type of bar before; it was the kind of establishment where heavily-tattooed bartenders wear tuxedo shirts and make their own bitters.

 Though a Woodchip-Smoked Manhattan or a Chengdu Boulevardier may be great alcohol-forward cocktails for an experienced imbiber, it’s often not all that well-received by someone who is newish to cocktails.